Firely Auth Settings

 • SqlServer: settings for the SQL Server store

 • ConnectionString: connection string to the SQL Server database where the users are to be stored.
-This database and the schema therein must be created beforehand with a script.
+This database and the schema therein must be created beforehand with a script when you use a database account with limited permissions.

 Clients